Understanding Court of Appeal Costs

 How are Court of Appeal Costs Assessed?

 The Court of Appeal has the power to summarily assess the costs arising from the appeal.
-This can be the case even if the parties do not agree to this.
-This is likely to be the case where the appeal is short and on a particular point of law, and the hearing has lasted less than one day.
-Summary assessment may not be appropriate where a Court of Appeal hearing lasts longer than a day or includes leading Counsel as in this instance; it can be argued that the case is sufficiently complex to warrant the attention of a detailed assessment.
+This is likely to be the case where the appeal is short and on a particular point of law.

 In the case of Lownds, Lord Woolf CJ, set out the correct approach for the Court to take in relation to summary assessment.
 At paragraph 31, he stated:

 “In other words, what is required is a two-stage approach.
 There has to be a global approach and an item by item approach.
 The global approach will indicate whether the total sum claimed is or appears to be disproportionate having particular regard to the considerations which CPR r 44.5(3) states are relevant.
 If the costs as a whole are not disproportionate according to that test, then all that is normally required is that each item should have been reasonably incurred and the cost for that item should be reasonable.
-If on the other hand, the costs as a whole appear disproportionate then the Court will want to be satisfied that the work in relation to each item was necessary and, if necessary, that the cost of the item is reasonable.
-If, because of lack of planning or due to other causes, the global costs are disproportionately high, then the requirement that the costs should be proportionate means that no more should be payable than would have been payable if the litigation had been conducted in a proportionate manner.
-This [in] turn means that reasonable costs will only be recovered for the items which were necessary if the litigation had been conducted in a proportionate manner.”
+If on the other hand, the costs as a whole appear disproportionate then the Court will want to be satisfied that the work in relation to each item was necessary and, if necessary, that the cost of the item is reasonable.”

-Therefore, if the costs appear disproportionate, then the Court will assess the costs item by item to ensure it is necessary and reasonable.
+If the costs appear disproportionate, then the Court will assess the costs item by item to ensure they are necessary and reasonable.

 In cases where the costs ordered by a lower Court are set aside by the Court of Appeal, the costs paid pursuant to the order made by the lower Court will need to be repaid.
-In this instance, the Court of Appeal has the power to order interest on those costs.
+The Court of Appeal has the power to order interest on those costs.

 How can ARC Costs Help?